 The Identification Process

-The formal identification process, which began in 2017, is an ongoing process.
-The Department has been engaging with the companies and utilities in both the private and public sector which have been identified as potential Operators of Essential Services.
-Official designation will take place before November 9th 2018.
+The formal identification process, which began in 2017, is now complete.
+The Department is engaging with the companies and utilities in both the private and public sector which have been identified as Operators of Essential Services.

-A set of security requirements will be placed on those companies and utilities that are officially designated as Operators of Essential Services.
-These take the form of a set of security guidelines which have been drafted to address both the technical and the procedural/organisational elements of the Directive.
+The companies and utilities that have been officially designated as Operators of Essential Services are now subject to a set of security requirements as set out in Regulation 17 of SI No. 360 of 2018.
+The NSCS has produced guidelines to assist OES in meeting these requirements.
 The security guidelines consist of five themes which provide a high level view of an organisation's management of cybersecurity risk.
 These are - Identify, Protect, Detect, Respond and Recover.

-Operators of Essential Services will be required to report incidents which fall under the scope of the Directive.
+Operators of Essential Services are required to report incidents which fall under the scope of the Directive.
 A reportable incident is any incident which has a significant impact on the continuity of an essential service which an Operator of Essential Services provides.
 In this context, significant impact means that the essential service provided by the Operator of Essential Services must be interrupted, and must not be operational for a given period of time.
-A reportable incident is determined using the significant disruptive effect parameters contained in the Directive and outlined in the Incident Reporting Guidelines which will be published shortly.
+A reportable incident is determined using the significant impact parameters contained in the Directive.
+Further information on incident reporting can be found in the above mentioned Security Guidelines.